 By 2024, it is estimated that retail-focused ecommerce sales will amount to $7 trillion annually, or one-quarter of all global retail for that year.
 If this growth trajectory continues, on average, in low double digits, this could reach to $10 trillion in sales by 2027.

-Tesco’s online delivery capacity doubles in H1 2020 to meet online demand
+Tesco’s online delivery capacity doubled in H1 2020 to meet online demand

 Tesco’s 2020/21 interim results reveal online delivery capacity doubled to 1.5 million weekly slots as a result of heightened demand at the peak of the coronavirus outbreak in the UK.
 It also stated that it had served 674,000 vulnerable or shielding customers in the 26 weeks to 29 August 2020.

 The report shows the brand spent £533 million on Covid-19 safety measures for its staff and customers throughout the pandemic thus far.

 Tesco’s new Chief Executive, Ken Murphy said in a statement, “The first half of this year has tested our business in ways we had never imagined, and our colleagues have risen brilliantly to every challenge, acting in the best interests of our customers and local communities throughout.”

 Online share of UK grocery sales doubled in December 2020

 The Grocer reports Nielsen figures, published in January, which indicate the online share of UK grocery sales doubled in December 2020 to 12.5%, making last December the biggest on record for the sector.

 In fact, supermarkets saw record December sales across all channels, with total sales growing 8.4% in the four weeks ending Boxing Day.
 Overall, customers spent £12 billion during this period, of which some £1.3 billion went through online channels.
 Further data shows that 8.5 million UK households, equating to a little over 30% of total households, shopped online for groceries over the festive season – 5.7 million more than in the same month of 2019.